rayed-therap/human-activity-recognition-smartwartch/README.md

 ### Justification
 An accuracy of 90% on the test set is what I was hoping for.
 The model does not suffer from high bias or high variance given how the accuracy and loss curve closely follow each other.

+The data for the two sensors are recorded in different directories.
+Within each subdirectory there is a file per subject of the activities he/she performed.
+So there are 51 files in total in each directory.
+The data is read into memory and merged by timestamp.
+This results in a final dataset of size `(856037, 9)` because both sensor readings did not exist for all timestamps.
+Additionally, this process also makes the readings for some subjects inconsistent because of numerous missing values.
+Those data points are subsequently dropped.
+This is a problem with this dataset.
+While it claims to have supplied ample time-stamped data, the actual number of examples with the exact same timestamp is in reality quite low.

 # V. Conclusion
 ### Free-Form Visualization